KnowThePepper

 The lantern shape is classic chinense - slightly irregular, with a blunt tip and thin walls that dry beautifully.
 Fresh pods have a waxy sheen and firm texture.
 As they ripen from green through intermediate stages to full chocolate brown, the flavor complexity builds.

-This sits firmly in the Caribbean pepper tradition, a region that has produced some of the most flavorful high-heat varieties anywhere.
+This sits firmly in the Caribbean chile tradition, a region that has produced some of the most flavorful high-heat varieties anywhere.
 The Jamaican Hot Chocolate is one of the lesser-known gems of that tradition - not because it's inferior, but because it hasn't been commercialized the way its relatives have.

 History & Origin of Jamaican Hot Chocolate